 Classifical approximation theory for neural networks has a long history.
-Hornik et al. [25], Cybenko [16], and Leshno et al. [31] show that neural nets with one hidden layer are universal approximators but require the hidden layer size to grow exponentially in input dimension.
-Barron [4] uses the Fourier transform to write target functions as infinite-width networks and subsamples neurons to obtain widths which depend only on target function properties.
-Lee et al. [30], Ji et al. [27] prove recent related developments in this direction of universal approximation.
+Hornik et al. (1989); Cybenko (1989), and Leshno et al. (1993) show that neural nets with one hidden layer are universal approximators but require the hidden layer size to grow exponentially in input dimension.
+Barron (1993) uses the Fourier transform to write target functions as infinite-width networks and subsamples neurons to obtain widths which depend only on target function properties.
+Lee et al. (2017); Ji et al. (2020) prove recent related developments in this direction of universal approximation.

-Many works study benefits of deep networks over shallow ones [8, 2, 50, 19, 17, 11, 10].
-Bengio and Delalleau [8] show separation for exact representation, whereas Telgarsky [50] shows separation for approximate representations with univariate inputs.
-Eldan and Shamir [19] demonstrate high-dimensional functions that can be approximated by two-layer polynomial-sized neural networks, but cannot be approximated by one-layer neural nets with subexponential hidden units.
-Via reduction to certain complexity theoretic questions, Vardi and Shamir [52] show that proving constant depth separations may be hard.
-Malach et al. [34] analyze the relationship between optimization and approximate them.
-This demonstrates that depth separation results [50] from approximation theory can be misleading since gradient descent anyways cannot optimize the deep networks used to construct the approximation.
+Many works study benefits of deep networks over shallow ones (Bengio & Delalleau, 2011; Arora et al., 2016; Telgarsky, 2016; Eldan & Shamir, 2016; Daniely, 2017; Chatziafratis et al., 2020; 2019).
+Bengio & Delalleau (2011) show separation for exact representation, whereas Telgarsky (2016) shows separation for approximate representations with univariate inputs.
+Eldan & Shamir (2016) demonstrate high-dimensional functions that can be approximated by two-layer polynomial-sized neural networks, but cannot be approximated by one-layer neural nets with subexponential hidden units.
+Via reduction to certain complexity theoretic questions, Vardi & Shamir (2020) show that proving constant depth separations may be hard.
+Malach et al. (2021) analyze the relationship between optimization and approximability, showing in various settings that deeper networks cannot be optimized if shallow networks cannot approximate them.
+This demonstrates that depth separation results (Telgarsky, 2016) from approximation theory can be misleading in the sense that gradient descent anyways cannot optimize the deep networks used to construct the approximation.

-Another area of study is on the ability of deep networks to memorize training data [62, 60, 41, 54].
-Yun et al. [60] show that $\Theta(n)$ parameters are sufficient to memorize $\Theta(n)$ training points for ReLU nets with at least 3 layers, and Park et al. [41] reduce the parameter requirement to sublinear in n.
-Similar results have been proven for residual architectures [22] and convolutional nets [39].
-Bartlett et al. [7] analyze the VC-dimension of neural nets, leading to bounds on the parameter count needed to fit training data.
-Other works study expressivity via connections to tensor approximation and sum-product networks [14, 15].
+Another area of study is on the ability of deep networks to memorize training data (Zhang et al., 2016; Yun et al., 2018; Park et al., 2020; Vershynin, 2020).
+Yun et al. (2018) show that $\Theta(n)$ parameters are sufficient to memorize $\Theta(n)$ training points for ReLU nets with at least 3 layers, and Park et al. (2020) reduce the parameter requirement to sublinear in n.
+Similar results have been proven for residual architectures (Hardt & Ma, 2016) and convolutional nets (Nguyen & Hein, 2018).
+Bartlett et al. (2019) analyze the VC-dimension of neural nets, leading to upper and lower bounds on the parameter count needed to fit training data.
+Other works study expressivity via connections to tensor approximation and sum-product networks (Cohen & Shashua, 2016; Cohen et al., 2016).

 There is a long line of work on studying the ability of neural nets to recognize and represent formal languages.
-The seminal work of Siegelmann and Sontag [48] shows that RNNs are Turing complete but leverages infinite precision in the hidden activations.
-Chen et al. [12] extend this result to ReLU activations and study implications in language modeling.
-Many variants of transformers are shown to be Turing-complete, but these constructions also rely on arbitrary precision [42, 9].
-Recent works have also proven results for generating or recognizing formal languages with finite-precision neural nets [58, 29, 24], but these results do not consider Turing machines or analyze statistical properties of their constructions.
-Concurrent work [13] proves Turing completeness of RNNs with finite precision, relying on a dynamically growing memory module in the architecture (which serves the same purpose as the long decoder sequences in our Transformer construction).
-However, they do not analyze statistical properties, which requires additional complications in both the construction and statistical analysis.
+The seminal work of Siegelmann & Sontag (1995) shows that RNNs are Turing complete but leverages infinite precision in the hidden activations.
+Chen et al. (2018) extend this result to ReLU activations and study implications in language modeling.
+Many variants of transformers are shown to be Turing-complete, but these constructions also rely on arbitrary precision (Pérez et al., 2019; Bhattamishra et al., 2020).
+A number of recent works have also proven results for generating or recognizing formal languages with finite-precision neural nets (Weiss et al., 2018; Korsky & Berwick, 2019; Hewitt et al., 2020), but these results do not consider Turing machines or analyze statistical properties of their constructions.
+Bounding the sample complexity of SM approximation requires additional complications in both the construction and statistical analysis.

-1.2 Notation
+1.2 NOTATION